Global spectra, polytopes and stacky invariants: Algebraic spectrum of a polytope

-Above a convenient and non degenerate Laurent polynomial $f$ we make grow a differential system (see \cite{DoSa1} and also \cite{DoMa} for explicit computations on weighted projective spaces) and we say that $f$ is a mirror partner of a variety $X$ if this differential system is isomorphic to the one associated with the (small quantum, orbifold) cohomology of $X$.
-If $f$ is the mirror partner of a smooth variety $X$ the following properties are in particular expected (non-exhaustive list): \begin{itemize} \item the Milnor number of $f$ is equal to the rank of the cohomology of $X$, \item the spectrum at infinity of $f$ (see section \ref{sec:SpecPolLaurent} below) is equal to half of the degrees of the cohomology groups of $X$, \item multiplication by $f$ on its Jacobi ring yields the cup-product by $c_1 (X)$ on the cohomology algebra of $X$. \end{itemize} The first thing to do is to compare the dimension of the Jacobi ring of $f_{X_{\Delta}}$, hence its Milnor number $\mu_{f_{X_{\Delta}}}$, and the rank of the cohomology algebra of $X_{\Delta}$.
-In the smooth case, we have equality if (and only if) $X_{\Delta}$ is weak Fano.
-If $X_{\Delta}$ is smooth, complete, but not weak Fano we have $\mu_{f_{X_{\Delta}}}>\chi (X_{\Delta})$: see section \ref{ex:SurfacesHirz} for a picture of this phenomenon.
+Above a convenient and nondegenerate Laurent polynomial $f$ we make grow a differential system (see \cite{DoSa1} and also \cite{DoMa} for explicit computations on weighted projective spaces) and we say that $f$ is a mirror partner of a variety $X$ if this differential system is isomorphic to the one associated with the (small quantum, orbifold) cohomology of $X$ (see \cite{D1}, \cite{RS}).
+It is expected that the Givental-Hori-Vafa model $f_{X_{\Delta}}$ provides a mirror partner of the toric variety $X_{\Delta}$.

+If $f$ is the mirror partner of a smooth toric variety $X$ the following properties are in particular expected (non-exhaustive list): \begin{itemize} \item the Milnor number of $f$ is equal to the rank of the cohomology of $X$, \item the spectrum at infinity of $f$ (see Section \ref{sec:SpecPolLaurent} below) is equal to half of the degrees of the cohomology groups of $X$, \item multiplication by $f$ on its Jacobi ring yields the cup-product by $c_1 (X)$ on the cohomology algebra of $X$. \end{itemize} In particular, we have to restrict to (weak) Fano varieties: the rank of the cohomology of $X$ is the number of maximal cones while the Milnor number of $f$ is the normalized volume of its Newton polytope by \cite[Th\'eor\`eme III]{K}.
+See Example \ref{ex:SurfacesHirz} for a picture of the situation.

-In the singular simplicial case ({\em i.e} $X$ is an orbifold), cohomology should be replaced by orbifold cohomology, see section \ref{sec:Comparaison}: the rank of the orbifold cohomology is not a number of cones but a normalized volume, and the cohomology degrees are the orbifold degrees.
+In the singular simplicial case ({\em i.e} $X$ is an orbifold), cohomology should be replaced by orbifold cohomology, see Section \ref{sec:Comparaison}: in this situation, the rank of the orbifold cohomology is not a number of cones but a normalized volume, and the cohomology degrees are the orbifold degrees.